blazkv/cybersec-learning-journal/miscellaneous/nist-csf.md

 # NIST Cybersecurity Framework (CSF)

-This writeup is a summary of my research and reflections on the NIST Cybersecurity Framework, a widely used set of guidelines for managing and reducing cybersecurity risk.
-I explore its structure, purpose, and relevance to security operations and broader risk management.
+This writeup summarizes my research and reflections on the NIST Cybersecurity Framework — its structure, core functions, and how it's used to guide cybersecurity programs in practice.

 ---